scriptmaster/sergeant/README.md

 A lightweight micro-services producing deno-[p]react SSG-first SEO-friendly framework.

-For a new era of frontend development with NO hefty node_modules.
+For a new era of frontend development with NO node_modules (Save GB+ files on disk).

 + Produces bundles within seconds for 100s of apps.
 + Cross-compile from multiple projects